 Gallbladder Pain Relief

-Did you know… located beneath the liver, there is smaller, pear-shaped organ?
-This your gallbladder, a 4-inch long organ responsible for helping the body digest and absorb energy.
+Your gallbladder is a small organ located underneath the liver.
+It is responsible for helping the body digest and absorb energy.
 The gallbladder assists by storing bile, produced by the liver, which can break down fat into usable vitamins and nutrients.

 A healthy gallbladder results in proper digestive process and nutrient absorption.
-During a meal, the gallbladder fills up with bile and releases it to break down food as it passes into the small intestine.
-The process occurs without even realizing it.
-However, when the gallbladder is not functioning properly, whether there is a blockage or not, the pain is very evident.
+However, when the gallbladder is not functioning properly, whether there is a blockage or not, abdominal pain will appear.

 Symptoms of a Malfunctioning Gallbladder